Maroc Telecom

-Maroc Telecom (IAM, اتصالات المغرب) is the main telecommunications company in Morocco.
+Maroc Telecom (IAM, اتصالات المغرب) is a telecommunications company in Morocco.
 Currently employing around 11,178 employees, it is the largest telecommunications network in the country with 8 regional delegations and 220 offices present across Morocco.
 The company is listed on both the Casablanca Stock Exchange and Euronext Paris.

 History

 The origin of a Moroccan telecommunications project dates back to 1891, when Sultan Hassan I created the first Moroccan postal service.
 In 1913, the Moroccan Postal Telephone and Telegraph was established before a Dahir (King's decree) related to the monopoly of the state of Telegraphy and Telephony was published.

 In 1967, Morocco placed the first underwater cable between Tetouan, Morocco, and Perpignan, France, through the Mediterranean.
 A few years later, in 1970, a transmission via Intelsat was introduced.
 The Telex service was then automated in 1971 just before installing a digital center in Fes.

 Due to the advancement of telecommunications around the globe, Morocco decided to create a new entity called the Office National des Postes et Télécommunications (ONPT) to manage the industry.
 ONPT was responsible of the introduction of Analog Mobile Radiotelephony in 1987.
 Later on, in 1992, Morocco set up the first underwater optical fiber cable.
 Two years later, a GSM service was operational.
 The Internet was introduced in Morocco by ONPT in 1995.

 After the publication of a telecommunications' decree, Maroc Telecom (IAM) was eventually founded in 1998.
 The acronym IAM comes from its original Arabic name Ittisalat Al Maghrib.
 The name "Maroc Telecom" was adopted later for better international recognizability.